Studieretning:

 Knowledge

-• Has an overview of scientific approaches to analyse and understand natural phenomena, using theory and methods of molecular sciences.
+• has an overview of discipline-relevant scientific approaches to analyse and understand molecular properties and processes

-• Has advanced insight into international research and development within one of the disciplines offered in the Master of Molecular Sciences programme.
+• has advanced insight into international research and development within her or his discipline

-• Has acquired advanced knowledge and understanding sufficient to enable innovation and discovery within her or his dicipline.
+• has acquired advanced knowledge and understanding needed to contribute to innovation and discovery within her or his discipline

 Skills

-• Can critically produce, analyse and evaluate the quality of data, products and results generated within the chosen field of molecular sciences.
+• can critically analyze and evaluate the quality of data and results

-• Use state of the art software to model molecular structure, molecular properties or chemical processes
+• can use state of the art software to model and analyse molecular structure, molecular properties, or chemical processes

-• Develop and implement computational protocols to model chemical systems
+• can develop and implement computational protocols to model chemical systems

-• Predict or interpret the behavior of chemical systems by making use of advanced computational infrastructure.
+• can predict or interpret the behaviour of chemical systems by making use of advanced computational infrastructure

 General competence